2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Michigan

 The colleges and universities below are the most popular for communication and journalism majors pursuing a bachelor's degree.

 Our analysis found Michigan State University to be the most popular school for communication and journalism students who want to pursue a bachelor’s degree in Michigan.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+Located in the city of East Lansing, Michigan State is a public college with a very large student population.

 About 48% of the students majoring in communication and journalism at the school are women while 52% are male.